mgzzl/vision-transformer-for-image-quality-perception-of-individual-observers/README.md

 Images

 ## Requirements
-- Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
+- Linux and Windows are supported, but I recommend Linux for performance and compatibility reasons.
 - NVIDIA GPU.
 I have done all testing and development using RTX 3090 GPU.
-- 64-bit Python 3.11 and PyTorch 2.0 (or later).
+- 64-bit Python 3.10.9 and PyTorch 2.0.1 (or later).
 See [pytorch.org](https://pytorch.org) for PyTorch install instructions.
 - CUDA toolkit 11.8 or later.

 ## Installation